 How I’m Going to Tackle Them

-What is your work-related resolution for 2014?
-Tell us in the comments and share on Twitter using #CareerResolution!
+What have you set as your professional goal for 2014?
+Share it with us in the comments, and don’t forget to spread the word on Twitter using #CareerResolution!